Welcome the Blessed Mary to the Divine Table in the Heaven

 my sprit rejoices in God, my Saviour.”

-These precious words of prayer of Mary, the Blessed Virgin, were offered to God by her when she was conceived Jesus.
-These words well correspond to her tremendous joys when she would be lifted up high to the Heaven by the Lord Jesus, her own Son and the Son of God, as it is said in the Collect for the Feast of her Assumption;
+These precious words of prayer of Mary, the Blessed Virgin, were offered to God when she was conceived Jesus by the Holy Spirit.
+Her words well correspond to the Collect for the Feast of her Assumption.
+The Collect reflects her tremendous joys when she was lifted up high to the Heaven by the Lord Jesus.
+The words of the Collect are as follows;

 ‘Almighty ever-living God,